YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Before surgery, the concern is planning.
 If the scalp is already shedding heavily, the surgeon may not be seeing the true baseline.
 After surgery, the concern is recovery and interpretation.
 These are related topics, but they are not the same decision.

-The patient should not be told that every shed hair is harmless.
+No one should be told that every shed hair is harmless.
 Warning signs after surgery still matter, including fresh bleeding, worsening pain, discharge, spreading redness, fever, open wounds, or symptoms that worsen instead of settling.
-But a well timed surgery begins with a clearer preoperative diagnosis, and that is the point telogen effluvium forces us to respect.
+But a well-timed surgery begins with a clearer preoperative diagnosis, and that is the point telogen effluvium forces us to respect.

 What should I bring to the consultation?